 So you wanna have a little fun and include a drink or two the next time you are out with friends.
 Maybe you’ve decided to reward yourself for doing so well with your new carnivore diet discipline.

-If that’s the case there are ways to drink alcohol while doing minimal damage.
-A lot of these suggestions were made when I was on a keto diet and keto mimics carnivore in many ways.
+If that’s the case, there are ways to drink alcohol while doing minimal damage.
+A lot of these suggestions were made when I was on a keto diet, and keto mimics carnivores in many ways.

 Stick To The Hard Liquor